ELENA-LANG/tutorials/FibonacciEnumerator/README.md

 And it stops when we simply stop calling it again.

 In ELENA any method can be made yieldable.
-The class may have several yieldable methods which can be independant from each other.
+The class may have several yieldable methods which can be independent from each other.

 Let's do it.
 The method should start with **yieldable** attribute: